bpk68/g-sheets-api/README.md

 Since Google introduced Sheets API v4, you'll need to [create a Google Cloud Project](https://developers.google.com/sheets/api/quickstart/js) and generate an API key to access any information from a Google Sheet.

 Effectively you need to set up a new Google Cloud Project, then enable the Google Sheets API access for that project, and finally, generate an API key.

-> Whilst a little bit of extra leg work is needed here, all this is 100% free and includes generous API limits from Google so it's worth settings up.
+> Whilst a little bit of extra leg work is needed here, all this is 100% free and includes generous API limits from Google so it's worth setting up.

 There is more information in these guides: